vd2mi/PawnPush/README.md

 - 🎯 **Daily Puzzle**: Fresh puzzle every day from Lichess with purple theme
 - 🤖 **AI Coach**: Ask questions about positions and moves
 - 💡 **Smart Hints**: Progressive hints with beautiful yellow glow effects
+- 🏆 **Survival Leaderboard**: Compete for top 10 spots and see your name in the rankings
 - 🔊 **Audio Feedback**: Satisfying sound effects for every move and action
 - 🎨 **Modern UI**: Sleek dark theme with vibrant purple accents
 - 📱 **Mobile Friendly**: Works perfectly on phones and tablets